PANOimagen/batch_hillshader/README.md

         > python -m pip install laspy

   LasPy documentation is avaible at: *https://github.com/laspy/laspy*

+  If the process option with the LasPy library is not activated once it has been installed, you must restart QGIS.

   If you need to process compressed LiDAR data (*.laz format) and you want to use Free Open Source Software you can unzip laz format to las                     format using LasZip Library:
   LasZip is LGPL License and you can found it at: *https://www.laszip.org/*